-How can you show up being curious rather than having pre-determined answers?
+How can you show up as being curious rather than coming with the answers?

 Being courageous and remaining curious are amazing traits to have in a changing world as we figure out how to be changemakers in the 21st century.